lukelbd/dotfiles/README.md

 just using `<Leader>` for custom maps, I use several different keys for custom map prefixes:

+* `<Leader>`: Normal mode.
+Used for miscellaneous and complex tasks.
+Mapped to `<Space>`.
-* `<Tab>`: Normal mode.
-Used for window and tab management and resizing.
+* `\`: Normal mode.
+Used as an alternate leader for complex regex replacements and tabular alignment.
 * `c`: Normal mode.
 Used for toggling comments and inserting comment headers.
-* `\`: Normal mode.
-Used for complex regex replacements and tabular alignment.
-* `;`: Normal mode.
-Used for syntastic commands and spell checking.
 * `g`: Normal mode.
 Used for git-gutter commands and other git things.
-* `<Leader>`: Normal mode.
-Used for miscellaneous and complex tasks.
-Mapped to `<Space>`.
+* `<Tab>`: Normal mode.
+Used for window and tab management and resizing.
 * `<C-o>`, `<C-p>`: Insert mode.
 Used for inserting LaTeX citations.
 * `<C-s>`, `<C-z>`: Insert mode.
 Used for surrounding cursor with delimiters and inserting snippets or symbols.